micahgalos/odin-recipes/README.md

 ## Purpose

 Understand and practice the foundations of HTML in creating an HTML document utilizing the HTML boilerplate and text-based elements.

+# TO-DO

+- Add description for each dish recipe
+- Put image elements for each dish recipe and their steps
+- Add more recipes